chicagoruby/How_ChicagoRuby_Works/New_Organizers.md

 Be Very Visible in Google
 ==

-Make sure your group is highly visible in Google.
+Make sure your user group is highly visible in Google.
 We renamed our group (it used to be called "the Chicago Area Ruby on Rails Meetup Group") and grabbed a domain name that matched the group name.
 We also made sure that several of our other sites linked to http://ChicagoRuby.org.

 Within months after those changes, we became the #1 item on page one for [Chicago Ruby on Rails](http://www.google.com/#hl=en&source=hp&q=chicago+ruby+on+rails&aq=f&aqi=g1&aql=&oq=&gs_rfai=CJy43yI87TMjiMY-GNKHCgNoMAAAAqgQFT9AqJSU&fp=36ec6be010d257f) and other related searches.
 When we merged with [Chirb](http://chirb.org), we kept the ChicagoRuby name because it ranks higher in the search results.